ShivamBhosale/ShivamBhosale/README.md

 # Hey, I'm Shivam Bhosale

 ## I'm a Computer Science Undergrad 👨🏽‍💻
-- Committed to Python although I might have a crush on swift.
+- Committed to Python although I might have a crush on Swift.
 - Currently trying to understand Deep Learning using TensorFlow.
 - Interested to pursue my career in Data Science.
 - 2021 Goal 🥅 : Learn about cryptocurrencies and start investing in them.